 What happens when you apply

 We think it is very important that we assess your creative potential and ‘fit’ for the course.
 Once we receive your application form our admissions department checks your grades or predicted grades.
 If they meet our entry requirements we send a letter inviting you for interview.
-More in depth details on how to apply are available here.
+Click here for more details on how to apply.

 Get your portfolio together

 Before the interview spend some time compiling your portfolio, we recommend that you read our advice on how to put together a great portfolio.
 You could also consider speaking to your current teacher about which work shows off your talents.

 Don’t worry if you’ve never been to the University before, you can get an idea of what it’s like here by watching all the video clips on our website.

 Most people find interviews make them nervous, try not to let your nerves get the better of you.
 Our students find that the atmosphere inside University helps them leave their nerves at the door.

 Double check which building your interview is in.
 We’ve got two main sites, further education students are interviewed in the Vernon Street building, if you go to the wrong place you could face a 10 minute walk which might make you late for your interview.
 See Find Us for a map and directions.

 What happens during the interview